Ria424/developers-animatesdk-docs/CompiledClipInstance_object/CompiledClipInstance13.md

 #### Description

-Property; an int that either reduces or increases the red tint by a constant amount.
+Property; `integer`; an integer that either reduces or increases the red tint by a constant amount.
 This value is added to the current value.
 Valid values are -255 to 255.

 This setting is the same as selecting Color > Advanced in the Instance Property Inspector.